13 Animals That Never Sleep 🤯

 by Tips For Travellers is licensed under CC BY 2.0

-Walruses have a reputation for being sluggish and lethargic, but these enormous animals are able to effortlessly keep themselves up for up to 84 hours at a stretch.
+Walruses are known for being sluggish and lethargic, but these enormous animals can effortlessly keep themselves up for up to 84 hours at a stretch.

 Walruses will spend the majority of their time during these hours swimming and foraging for food.